Aspendos

 Aspendos or Aspendus (Attic: Ἄσπενδος; Pamphylian: Εστϝεδυς) was an ancient Greco-Roman city in Antalya province of Turkey.
 The site is located 40 km east of the modern city of Antalya.

 It was situated on the Eurymedon River about 16 km inland from the Mediterranean Sea; it shared a border with, and was hostile to, the ancient city of Side.

+Foundation

+Ancient authors preserve different traditions concerning the foundation of Aspendos.
+Some traditions state that the city was founded by an eponymous figure named Aspendos, others attribute its foundation to the Argives, while yet others associate it with the heroes Polypoetes and Leonteus, who led the Lapith contingent from Thessaly during the Trojan War.